awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-algorithm-images.md

 +  `/opt/ml/input/data/<channel_name>/` contains the input data for that channel\.
 The channels are created based on the call to the `CreateTrainingJob` operation, but it's generally important that channels match what the algorithm expects\.
 The files for each channel are copied from [Amazon S3](http://aws.amazon.com/s3/) to this directory, preserving the tree structure indicated by the Amazon S3 key structure\.

  **Pipe mode**
 +  `/opt/ml/input/data/<channel_name>_<epoch_number>` is the pipe for a given epoch\.
-Epochs start at zero and go up by one each time you read them\.
+Epochs start at zero and increase by one each time you read them\.
 There is no limit to the number of epochs that you can run, but you must close each pipe before reading the next epoch\.

 #### Prepare your program to write training outputs<a name="ml-prepare-your-program-to-write-training-outputs"></a>

  The output of the training is written to the following container directories:
 +  `/opt/ml/model/` is the directory where you write the model or the model artifacts that your training algorithm generates\.
 Your model can be in any format that you want\.
 It can be a single file or a whole directory tree\.
 SageMaker packages any files in this directory into a compressed file \(\.tar\.gz\)\.
-This file is available at the Amazon S3 location returned by the `DescribeTrainingJob` operation\.
+This file is available at the Amazon S3 location returned by the `DescribeTrainingJob` API operation\.
 +  `/opt/ml/output/` is a directory where the algorithm can write a `failure` file that describes why the job failed\.
 The contents of this file are returned in the `FailureReason` field of the `DescribeTrainingJob` result\.
 For jobs that succeed, there is no reason to write this file because it’s ignored\.

 #### Create the script for the container run<a name="ml-create-the-script-for-the-container-run-1"></a>